GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/integration-guide/index.md

 1. Perform load testing for your topics data, according to your expected traffic.
     1. Confirm that your back end can handle a large volume of calls.
     1. Set up metric collection and logs for analysis.
-1. Immediately after deploying the Topics API, check your metrics to detect any severe end user issues.
+1. Immediately after deploying the Topics API, check your metrics to detect any severe end-user issues.
 Keep checking your metrics regularly.
 1. In case of disruption or unexpected behavior, roll back the deployment and analyze your logs to understand and fix the issue.

 {% Partial 'privacy-sandbox/topics-feedback.njk' %}